 Salaries for art gallery staff vary depending on the size, location and type of gallery.

 Managers running their own gallery may earn a very low salary in the first years of setting up their business.

 Income figures are intended as a guide only.

-Working hours are linked to gallery opening hours, which are typically 10am to 5.30/6pm during the week, with a shorter working day on Saturday.
-However, flexibility is essential as the working day rarely finishes when the gallery closes.
-For example, if the gallery is preparing for an exhibition, the day finishes when the exhibition is ready.
+Working hours are linked to gallery opening hours, which typically include Saturdays, although flexibility is essential as the working day rarely finishes when the gallery closes.
+For example, if you're preparing for an exhibition, the day finishes when the exhibition is ready.

 What to expect